-According to Regulation (EC) No 1107/2009 safeners, synergists, and adjuvants shall be included in the risk assessment.
-Until detailed rules and the date of application are established, a hazard assessment using the Safety Data Sheets (SDS) should be performed.
+According to Regulation (EC) No 1107/2009 safeners, synergists, co-formulants and adjuvants15 shall be included in the risk assessment.
+Until detailed rules and the date of application are established, a hazard assessment should be performed.

-Member States do not have the resources to evaluate new models.
+MSs do not have the resources to evaluate new models.
 Applicants are therefore advised to use the models that are specified in this guidance document.
 Also, the Applicants are encouraged to share new models and results from field studies with EFSA/COM in order to facilitate the development and harmonisation of exposure models.